itsloganmann/CrowdCharge/README.md

 ### Prerequisites

-These are the prerequisites of items needed to launch ZapShare web app on your local machine.
+These are the prerequisites of items needed to launch CrowdCharge web app on your local machine.

 * [Node.js](https://nodejs.org/en/) - Install the Node.js runtime environment on your local machine
 * [NPM packages](https://nodejs.org/en/) - Install all the npm modules dependencies by using the following command: